Rachel Fury

-Rachel Fury is the stage name of Rachel Brennock, an English singer, songwriter, and actress best known for performing with Pink Floyd on tour from 1987 to 1989.
+Rachel Fury is the stage name of Rachel Brennock, an English singer, songwriter and actress known for performing with Pink Floyd on tour from 1987 to 1989.

 Career

-Brennock attended the Barbara Speake Stage School and began her acting career at aged ten appearing in TV commercials, shows and films, such as Mr Horatio Knibbles (1971), Anoop and the Elephant (1972) and Robin Hood Junior (1975).
+Brennock attended the Barbara Speake Stage School and began her acting career at age ten appearing in TV commercials, shows and films, such as Mr Horatio Knibbles (1971), Anoop and the Elephant (1972) and Robin Hood Junior (1975).

 At the same time Brennock was building a career as a singer and in 1972, under the name Weeny Bopper; she recorded the single "David, Donny and Michael", a Pye Records release intended to capitalise on teenybopper enthusiasm for David Cassidy, Donny Osmond, and Michael Jackson.
 By 1978, Brennock was an established London session singer, known for a "sassy 'Ronettes' sound."